ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 Where if EDUC is equal to 1, the odds of having an educational attainment of a high school diploma or greater are greater.
 If EDUC is equal to 0, the odds of having an educational attainment of some high school or lesser education are greater.

-Then this will be factored into the following regression for the project.
+Then this is factored into the following regression for the project.

 $logit(Y_j) = \beta_0 + \beta_1 \mathrm{GENDER} + \beta_2 \mathrm{RACE} + \beta_3 \mathrm{HISPANIC}$